-Kate Meron (SENDCO) completed the National Award for SEND Co-ordination in 2020.
+Mrs Kate Meron (SENDCO) completed the National Award for SEND Co-ordination in 2020.

 The SENDCO works with the Headteacher and SEND governor to determine the strategic development of the SEND policy and the co-ordination of SEND support provision in the school.
 They also provide guidance to colleagues and work with staff, parents, pupils, the local authority and other agencies to ensure that pupils with SEND receive appropriate teaching and support following the graduated approach outlined below.
-The SENDCO attends network meetings to share good practice with colleagues at cluster schools and keeps up to date withSEND developments.
+The SENDCO attends network meetings to share good practice with colleagues at cluster schools and keeps up to date with SEND developments.

-All The Federation of Broughton and West Tytherley Primary Schools' teachers are trained to work with children with SEND.
 All members of staff have access to advice, information, resources and training to enable them to support children with SEND effectively.

-The progress and development of every pupil in their class;
+The progress and development of every pupil in their class: